Making a difference with regular giving

 Is there a minimum donation?

-If your donations are coming out of your pay the minimum is $5.
+If your donations are coming out of your pay the minimum is $5, as required by Inland Revenue for tax purposes.
 If donations are paid for by credit card the minimum is $1.

 Can I give regularly to more than one organisation page?